Screen size: 6.1-inch OLED (2400 x 1080)

 Colors: Sage, Chalk, Charcoal

-The Google Pixel 6a has a big task ahead of it, now that's finally landed in stores a couple months after its initial unveiling — it needs to reclaim the title of the best cheap phone to buy, particularly for those who prize top-notch cameras above all else.
+The Google Pixel 6a arrived with a big challenge in front of it — reclaim the title of the best cheap phone to buy, particularly for those who prize top-notch cameras above all else.

-It doesn't figure to be an easy battle.
+It wasn't an easy fight for the budget Pixel.
 Since the Google Pixel 5a arrived at the end of last summer, both Apple and Samsung have come out with low-cost options of their own — the iPhone SE (2022) in Apple's case and the Samsung Galaxy A53.
 On the lower end of the spectrum, OnePlus' Nord phones are nipping at Google's heels with their extremely low price tags and not-bad-for-the-price feature sets.
+With all of these phones available at once, there's really no need for you to pay flagship prices to get a capable phone.

-The Pixel 6a comes to this battle armed with the same Tensor chipset that powers Google's flagship phones, giving it a potential edge over would-be Android rivals to its cheap phone crown.
+The Pixel 6a takes on these other formidable rivals armed with the same Tensor chipset that powers Google's Pixel 6 family, giving it a potential edge.
 And there's always Google's undeniable strength with mobile photography which has helped past Pixel A Series phones stand out as the best camera phones for bargain hunters.

 Google Pixel 6a review: Price and availability

-The Google Pixel 6a is now on sale, with the phone available for $449 from most locations.
+You can get the Pixel 6a for $449 from most locations.
 That's the same price Samsung charges for its midrange Galaxy A53 and $20 more than the iPhone SE (2020).
 Buy the phone through Verizon, and you'll pay $499, as Verizon's version of the Pixel 6a supports the carriers mmWave-based 5G network.

 Verizon isn't your only option for getting the Pixel 6a through a wireless carrier.
 As you'd expect, Google's own service, Google Fi, is carrying the phone.
 So are AT&T and T-Mobile, and you'll even find it in other laces like Visible and the mobile offerings from Comcast and Charter.
 That's quite a change from the Pixel 5a, which was only available at Google Fi.

 The Pixel 6a also enjoys wider availability than its predecessor, which was only released in the U.S. and Japan.
-The Pixel 6a returns to those countries, but you'll also be able to get it in the U.K., Canada, Germany, Ireland, France, Italy, Spain, Australia, Singapore and Taiwan right now.
-The phone hits India later this year.
+The Pixel 6a returns to those countries, but you'll also be able to get it in the U.K., Canada, Germany, Ireland, France, Italy, Spain, Australia, Singapore, Taiwan and India.

 Google Pixel 6a review: Design